 COMPOSER, PIANIST, EDUCATOR

 Eric Hunter is a multi-genre pianist, composer, and educator based in New York City.
-He has performed across the United States and Canada at venues including Carnegie Hall and Walt Disney Concert Hall, as a soloist in concertos with the Greenwich, University of Rochester, and University of Southern California Symphony Orchestras.
+He has performed across the United States and Canada at venues including Carnegie Hall and Walt Disney Concert Hall, and as a soloist with the Greenwich, University of Rochester, and University of Southern California Symphony Orchestras.
 Competition honors include top prizes in the MTNA, MTAC, Jefferson Symphony Orchestra in Denver, University of Rochester and Southern California Symphony Orchestras, and the Los Angeles Liszt Competition.
 In 2008 he played an all-Liszt recital at the home of the renowned Golden-era pianist Earl Wild at his invitation.

-Mr. Hunter's extensive education includes a B.A. in Music from the University of Rochester, where he was awarded the Ward Woodbury prize for outstanding achievement and leadership, and an M.M. and Graduate Certificate in piano performance from the University of Southern California, where he studied with Bernadene Blaha and Kevin Fitz-Gerald.
+Mr. Hunter's education includes a B.A. in Music from the University of Rochester, where he was awarded the Ward Woodbury prize for outstanding achievement and leadership, and an M.M. and Graduate Certificate in piano performance from the University of Southern California, where he studied with Bernadene Blaha and Kevin Fitz-Gerald.
 Following a series of artist residencies at the Banff Centre for the Arts, he completed a Master of Education degree at Teachers College at Columbia University, and studies at Dubspot in electronic music and music production under the guidance of MING.
 He lives in Manhattan with his wife and two sons.